cfengine/design-center/howto/etch_a_sketch.md

 set; `test.cf` in particular is very important to ensure the sketch is testable without JSON imports or any other wizardry).

 The `metadata` keys shown are all obvious and mandatory.
-Under `depends` you can list OS and CFEngine version dependencies.
+Under `depends` you can list class, OS, sketch, and CFEngine version dependencies.
+The `classes` and `os` keys are *optional* strings or lists of strings that are interpreted at runtime to see if the bundle should run.
+So specifying `depends.os = 'linux', depends.classes = 'specialclass'` really says "install everywhere you like, but this can only run on Linux when _specialclass_ is set".
+The CFEngine version and sketch dependencies, on the other hand, are checked at install time.

 The `namespace` key, if missing, is assumed to be `null` and thus any `api` bundles are in the `default` namespace.